 The Award honors the national scientist Dr. Gelia T. Castillo who emphasized how initiatives in science must serve a human purpose.

-Hosted by the Philippine Council for Health Research and Development (PCHRD) and the Central Luzon Health Research and Development Consortium, the PNHRS Week served as a platform for the health research community to share their insights and experiences in developing innovative solutions for achieving resilience through health R&D.
+Themed “Health Research: Responding to Challenges to National Recovery and Resiliency,” the PNHRS Week celebration will serve as a platform for the health research community to share their insights, best practices, and experiences in developing innovative solutions to contribute to national recovery towards achieving resilience through health R&D.

-Themed, “Health Research: Responding to Challenges to National Recovery and Resiliency,” the PNHRS Week celebration was also attended by virtual participants watching through Zoom and Facebook live.
 The PNHRS Week is celebrated every second week of August in accordance with Presidential Proclamation No. 1309 of June 2007.